suryapratapsinghsuryavanshi/solverjs/README.md

 - Nanosecond(ns)

 ### Time Conversion Methods
+Time conversion methods are convert the time unit to another time units.

 #### Nanosecond to Microsecond => nsToUs(ns)
     // The nsToUs method are take nanosecond value and return